Top 6 Mexican Yellow Flowers That Are Popular?

 Why are yellow flowers given in Mexico?

-As a representation of joy and friendship.
-Yellow is thought to bring happiness, optimism, and vitality.
-Giving yellow flowers to friends, family, and loved ones is a way to show them how much you appreciate, love, and care for them.
+Yellow flowers are thought to bring happiness, optimism, and celebration of the arrival of the spring season.
+Giving yellow flowers to your friends, family, and loved ones is a way to show them how much you love, care for, and appreciate them.
+Giving yellow flowers also boosts their morale with positive vibes and good gestures.

-Yellow flowers in Mexico: why will they be given as gifts in September, and what meaning do they have?
+Yellow flowers in Mexico: Why will they be given as gifts in September?

-Many people associate September with Mexican yellow flowers, associated with joy, happiness, a positive attitude, emotions, friendship, love, energy, and originality.
-September is also typically associated with the arrival of spring.
+Many people link September 21 with Mexican yellow flowers.
+It shows emotions of love, joy, happiness, positive vibes, and friendship.
+September is also thought to be connected with the arrival of spring.

 Why are yellow flowers given away every March 21?